Towlson History, Family Crest & Coats of Arms

 The Towlson surname is a patronymic created from the Old English name Toll, "a pet form of Bartholomew (son of Talmai, furrow); dweller, or collector, at a tollhouse."

 Spelling variations of this family name include: Tolson, Tollson, Tolsen and others.

-Another 71 words (5 lines of text) are included under the topic Early Towlson Notables in all our PDF Extended History products and printed products wherever possible.
+Another 43 words (3 lines of text) are included under the topic Early Towlson Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Towlson Settlers in United States in the 17th Century